CC ResearchBack to OCC Research

 What This Means

-This is not a technology problem.
 All three systems exist and function.
-It is a governance memory problem— no system is responsible for ensuring the signed contract makes it from the vendor's desk back to a place where the public, the Board, or the auditors can find it.
+The issue is a governance memory problem, no system is responsible for ensuring the signed contract makes it from the vendor's desk back to a place where the public, the Board, or the auditors can find it.

 This is one of the most important things I found, and it is worth explaining carefully because it affects millions of dollars and it is almost invisible unless you know to look for it.